 If you have dietary needs due to medical reasons, family medical history and/or food allergies, we strongly encourage you to contact us before you come to campus.
 That will help us be better prepared to accommodate your nutritional requirements when you arrive.
 We look forward to welcoming you to Syracuse University!

 Syracuse University Meal Plan Policy

-All Syracuse University students residing in residence halls are required to be on a Syracuse University Meal Plan, including those with special nutritional needs.
-Syracuse University employs a clinical nutritionist to accommodate those students with medically prescribed diets.
-The following list represents some of the medical conditions for which meal plan accommodations have been arranged:
+All Syracuse University students residing in residence halls on north campus or in Skyhalls are required to be on a Syracuse University Meal Plan, including those with special nutritional needs.
+Syracuse University employs a registered dietitian to work one-on-one with students who have special diets or medically prescribed diets.
+The following list represents some of the special diets and medical conditions for which meal plan accommodations can be arranged: